Aircloak/aircloak/README.md

 ### Running the system on docker containers

+You can simply invoke `./dockerized_air.sh start` which will rebuild all images and start required containers in background.

-Make sure that the required components are started (see above).
+If you want to start each container separately in a foreground, make sure that the required components are started with `./start_dependencies.sh`.

 Build images and start containers in the foreground: